-The serial port on the AD7810 is enabled on the rising edge of the CONVST signal (see Serial Interface section).
+The serial port on the AD7823 is enabled on the rising edge of the $\overline{\text{CONVST}}$ signal-see Serial Interface section.
 As explained earlier, this rising edge should occur before the end of the conversion process if the part is not to be powered down.
-A serial read can take place at any stage after the rising edge of CONVST.
-If a serial read is initiated before the end of the current conversion process (i.e., at time "A"), the result of the previous conversion is shifted out on the D{OUT} pin.
+A serial read can take place at any stage after the rising edge of $\overline{\text{CONVST}}$.
+If a serial read is initiated before the end of the current conversion process (i.e., at time "A"), then the result of the previous conversion is shifted out on the D{OUT} pin.
 It is possible to allow the serial read to extend beyond the end of a conversion.
-In this case the new data will not be latched into the output shift register until the read has finished.
-The dynamic performance of the AD7810 typically degrades by up to 3 dBs while reading during a conversion.
-If the user waits until the end of the conversion process, i.e., 2 μs after falling edge of CONVST (Point "B"), before initiating a read, the current conversion result is shifted out.
+In this case, the new data will not be latched into the output shift register until the read has finished.
+If the user waits until the end of the conversion process, i.e., 4.5 μ s after falling edge of $\overline{\text{CONVST}}$ (Point "B"), before initiating a read, the current conversion result is shifted out.